Olivia Wilde: Career

-2003–2012: Early career, House, and breakthrough
+2003–2012: Early work and House

-Wilde appeared as "Jewel Goldman" on the short-lived television series Skin (2003–2004).
-She gained attention for her recurring role as bisexual bar owner, Alex Kelly, who dates both characters played by Adam Brody and Mischa Barton on the teen drama television series, The O.C.
+Wilde appeared as Jewel Goldman on the short-lived television series Skin (2003).
+She gained attention for her recurring role as bisexual bar owner Alex Kelly, who dates both characters played by Adam Brody and Mischa Barton on the teen drama TV series The O.C.
 (2004–2005).

 She appeared in films The Girl Next Door (2004), Conversations with Other Women (2005), Bickford Shmeckler's Cool Ideas (2006), Turistas (2006) and Alpha Dog (2006).

-In 2007, she starred off-Broadway in Beauty on the Vine, a political thriller, playing three different characters.
+In 2007, she starred off-Broadway in political thriller Beauty on the Vine, playing three characters.
 She was also in The Death and Life of Bobby Z (2007) and the short-lived drama television series The Black Donnellys (2007).
-In September 2007, Wilde joined the cast of the medical drama television series House.
-She played the character of Remy "Thirteen" Hadley, a bisexual internist with Huntington's disease, who was handpicked by House out of a number of applicants to join his medical team.
+In September 2007, she joined the cast of the medical drama TV series House as Remy "Thirteen" Hadley, a bisexual internist with Huntington's disease who is handpicked by House to join his medical team.
 Her first appearance was in the episode "The Right Stuff".

-Wilde appeared in the comedy film Year One (2009) as Princess Inanna.
-She starred in Disney's Tron: Legacy (2010) as Quorra.
-Inspired by her award-winning journalist and documentary filmmaker parents, Wilde has served as executive producer on several documentary short films, such as Sun City Picture House (2010), which is about a community in Haiti that rallies to build a movie theater after the disastrous 2010 earthquake.
+Wilde appeared in the comedy film Year One (2009) as Princess Inanna, and starred in Disney's Tron: Legacy (2010) as Quorra.
+Inspired by her award-winning journalist and documentary filmmaker parents, she has executive-produced several documentary short films, including Sun City Picture House (2010), about a community in Haiti that rallies to build a movie theater after the disastrous 2010 earthquake.